jippi/scm-engine/docs/gitlab/script-attributes.md

 # Script Attributes

-!!!
-TIP "The [Expr Language Definition](https://expr-lang.org/docs/language-definition) is a great resource to learn more about the language"
+!!! tip "The [Expr Language Definition](https://expr-lang.org/docs/language-definition) is a great resource to learn more about the language"

-!!!
-TIP "`webhook_event`"

-    You have access to the raw webhook event payload via `webhook_event.*` attributes (not listed below) in Expr script fields when using [`server`](#server) mode.
-See the [GitLab Webhook Events documentation](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html) for available fields.
-The attributes are named _exactly_ as documented in the GitLab documentation.

 !!! note